latticexyz/mud/templates/phaser/packages/art/README.md

   3. Creates Typescript types for your Tilesets
   4. Moves all created files into your game client package

-To export, run `yarn export` from the root of this project.
+To export, run `pnpm export` from the root of this project.